 Usually, a baptismal pool is made of fiberglass and coated with gelcoat.
 The gelcoat can either be restored or new gelcoat can be applied.
 How do you know which is best?
 New gelcoat is recommended if it is worn too thin or a new color is desired.
 Our gelcoat is very user friendly and can be sprayed or brushed in small areas.
 We don’t recommend the brushable gelcoat in pools because the chemicals can affect the gelcoat lifespan.

-Gelcoat can also be used in a water fountain or small pond is usually holding water so swimming pool paint is recommended.
+Gelcoat can also be used in a water fountain or small pond, which are usually holding water.
 It is perfectly safe for fish once the paint is fully cured.
-Not sure which pool paint to use?
-Use this guide to help.

 A livewell is a tank found on many fishing boats that is used to keep bait and caught fish alive.
 It works by pumping fresh water from the surrounding body into the tank, as well as keeping the water aerated.

 Most live wells on boats are made of fiberglass and usually coated with gelcoat.
 For more information on applying gelcoat see our How to Apply Gelcoat article.

 In the case that your live well is aluminum you can apply Aluma Hawk, available in white, blue, grey, black, sand and jon boat green to the aluminum surface.

 The waterline can also refer to anyline on a ship’s hull that is parallel to the water’s surface when the ship is afloat in a normal position.
 There are many reasons a waterline needs to be marked, it is a new vessel, the old paint has been blasted off for a new finish, or you’ve loaded it up with more stuff the original marking is off.
 Marking the waterline is often met with dread and getting the correct line for your bottom paint will provide stunning results.
 Getting it wrong, especially when paired with a boot stripe, will stand out like a sore thumb.